sr-webcode/ScoopRecipe/PROJECT_NOTES(plsReadMe).txt

     -- used class base approach to building components and events -- used sass to create my own stylesheet specs
     -- made it so the app is responsive on specific breakpoints

+ The following has not been implemented yet:
+     -- form validation on crud operation
+     -- lazy loading on images

  I created a repo on my github profile so you can go ahead and clone it Repo Link:https://github.com/sr-webcode/Scoop.git